rubocop/ruby-style-guide/README.md

     end
     ```

-* Favor the ternary operator over if/then/else construct.
+* Favor the ternary operator over if/then/else/end constructs.
   It's more common and obviously more concise.

     ```Ruby